tayeva/satellite-kafka-spark-delta-lake-pipeline-example/README.md

 ### Consumer

-The consumer process is a Spark streaming process in Scala.
-It consumes the `sat-data` topic, accumulating the events in micro-batch fashion; collecting events during a periodic window (`5s`).
-Once the events are collected in an RDD (resilient distributed dataset), the flatbuffers are deserialized (Java) and the received timestamp is collected from Kafka.
-Using this data a dataframe is created and appended to a Delta Table, storing the structured data as Parquet files with Snappy compression.
+The consumer process utilizes Spark streaming in Scala.
+It consumes the `sat-data` kafka topic, accumulating the events in micro-batch fashion; collecting events during a periodic window (`5s`).
+Once the events are collected in an RDD (resilient distributed dataset), the flatbuffers are deserialized (Java flatbuffers) and the received timestamp is collected from Kafka.
+Using this data, a dataframe is created and appended to a Delta Table, storing the structured data as Parquet files with Snappy compression.

+Writes data to `./data/delta-tables/satellite-data-raw`.

 ## Deployment